freeradical13/freeradical13.github.io/index.md

 #### Fungi

 [Fungi][] (singular fungus) are a kingdom of uni- or multi-cellular eukaryotic organisms which are heterotrophs and have cell walls made of chitin.
 Fungi include yeasts, molds, and mushrooms.
 Fungi break down organic material and recycle nutrients.
 [Yeasts][] are single-celled fungi.
+Some fungi have DNA plasmids.

 Most fungi spend most of their life as haploid organisms with a brief diploid period after fertilization which quickly transitions via meiosis back to a haploid organism.